ichiee/Thanks_Octocat/Algorithms/Algo1/elementary_sort.md

 Proposition.
 To sort a randomly-ordered array with distinct keys, insertion sort uses ~ ¼ N 2 compares and ~ ¼ N 2 exchanges on average.

-## Sherllsort

-This is differnet way of insertion sort. instead of going one by one, it will check h number. for example if it is h = 4, then every 4th element will be checked

-in this way, the latter (less h value) will have more likely to need to get sorted less as it has in the way already sorted where it has been checked

-Idea.
-Move entries more than one position at a time by h-sorting the array.
-Shellsort. h-sort array for decreasing sequence of values of h.
-Shellsort overview
-an h-sorted array is h interleaved sorted subsequences

-h sorting:
-How to h-sort an array?
-Insertion sort, with stride length h.

 ### Stuffing